 - Whisk the eggs into a medium bowl and then add the lemon juice and whisk to combine.

-- Gently add a heaping 1/4 cup of hot broth to the egg lemon sauce but making sure to whisk quickly so you don’t curdle the eggs.
+- Gently add a heaping 1/4 cup of hot broth to the egg lemon sauce but make sure to whisk quickly so you don’t curdle the eggs.

 - Add a bit more stock and whisk again.
 Gradually pour the egg sauce into the pot with pork and celery and stir to combine over medium heat.
 Continuing stirring until liquid has thickened.